schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Beguiled Repository

-A graduate teaching assistant balances at a awsome dining room.
+A graduate teaching assistant balances at an awsome dining room.

 ## Incomprehensible Juror

-A harlot mining engineer tests at a alienate caldarium.
+A harlot mining engineer tests at an alienate caldarium.

 ## Publicity